dizlinka/A_Shevtsova_course/README.md

 # A_Shevtsova_course
-It's my repository for homework.
+It's my repository for examples of my work.